bellingcat/tiktok-hashtag-analysis/README.md

 - The `-p` flag specifies that posts, not videos, will be downloaded

 ### Video downloading
-Running the `run_downloader.py` script with the following options will scrape trending videos containing the hashtag `#london`:
+Running the `tiktok-hashtag-analysis download` script with the following options will scrape trending videos containing the hashtag `#london`:
-` python3 run_downloader.py -t london -v`
+`tiktok-hashtag-analysis download -t london -v`

 - The `-t` flag allows a space-separated list of hashtags to be specified as a command line argument
 - The `-v` flag specifies that videos, not posts, will be downloaded